How To Spot A Narcissist and Narcissistic Abuse

 Narcissism exists on a scale, and everyone exists somewhere on it.
 We all have narcissistic traits, it’s part of being human, but we are not all narcissists.
 When you have achieved a specific percentage of narcissistic traits, you are clinically qualified for a personality disorder.

 A key differentiator between being highly narcissistic and having an actual disorder is the capability for self-reflection and the ability to feel empathy.
 Someone with Narcissistic Personality Disorder (NPD) isn’t self-aware enough to understand that the version of themselves that they put forward is really an overcompensation for shame and low-self esteem.
-They see nothing wrong with their actions and can’t feel empathy for the people that they attack.
+They see nothing wrong with their actions and don’t feel empathy for the people that they attack, or anyone.

 Someone who is simply narcissistic, on the other hand, may be so for exactly the same reasons as someone with NPD, however, they do have the capacity of recognizing it on their own, and may simply choose not to.